b-charles/pigs/config/README.md

 Hard-coding the configuration in your code is not a good idea.
 Many people have tried and they are unanimous: don't do it.

 There is different approach to configure your application: command line arguments, environment variables, configuration files in different format (properties, json, yaml, toml, ...) ...
-This module can be used to get all theses sources of configuration and merge them in an simple and [injectable](../ioc/README.md) `map[string]string`.
+This module can be used to get all theses sources of configuration and merge them in an simple and [injectable](../ioc/README.md) component.

 ## What's supported?

-[The Twelve-Factor App](https://12factor.net/config) manifesto is pretty specific about how it should be done: you should use environment variables.
-We choosed to add the support of command line arguments, and some utilities to define default values, but nothing else.
+For now, the framework supports command line arguments, environment variables and some utilities to define default values.
 But adding other sources of configuration can be easily done.

 ## How it works?